Planning for sustainable animal industries in Victoria

 PSAI implementation reference group

-To deliver these reforms, the government has established a reference group comprising key industry sectors, local government and community members.
+To deliver these reforms, the government has established a reference group comprising key industry representatives from the chicken meat, dairy, beef and pork industries, local government and community members.
 The reference group has had significant input to the planning reforms.

 Disclaimer: the proposed reforms do not necessarily reflect the views of individual members of the IRG.